What is defined as a statistical statement regarding the likelihood that a result occurred by chance?

 Prepare for the New CED - Research Test.
 Review extensive materials with flashcards and tailored multiple-choice questions.
 Strengthen your knowledge and skills.
 Ace your exam confidently!

-In contrast, the other terms—statistical reliability, effect size, and causal association—have different meanings.
-Statistical reliability refers to the consistency of a measure, effect size quantifies the magnitude of a relationship or difference, and causal association indicates a relationship where one factor directly affects another.
-While all these concepts are important in research, they do not specifically address the probability of results occurring by chance, which is why statistical significance is the correct choice here.
+In contrast, statistical reliability pertains to the consistency of measurements, effect size quantifies the strength of a relationship or difference, and causal association implies a direct relationship where one variable affects another; these concepts do not specifically address the likelihood of results occurring by chance as statistical significance does.

 Subscribe